GeorgeLarvin/Landing-page/README.md

 added a trail section, and added a image carousel, but that isnt working needs to be fixed , should be working tomorrow

 #landing-page-template-update3
-carousel still not working - ripping hait out
+carousel still not working - ripping hair out

+#landing-page-template-update-4
+all finished landing page works fine :)